How to Apply for Car Insurance: Step-by-Step Application Guide

 5. Consult an independent agent — They can match you with specialty carriers not available online

-Learn more about how to request reconsideration after a denial and your legal rights under the FCRA.
+Learn more about what to do when you've been denied car insurance, including how to request reconsideration after a denial and your legal rights under the FCRA.

 Smart Savings Made Simple!